 Widening access into the University to students from low income backgrounds is a priority, but equally as important is supporting them through their time here.

-Having completed the programme and been accepted onto a course at Manchester, these students receive a £1,000 donor funded scholarship for each year of their undergraduate study.
+Having completed the programme and been accepted onto a course at Manchester, these students receive £2,000 of donor support for each year of their undergraduate study.